-The Convention was originally signed in Bern (Switzerland) in 1979.
-Meanwhile 50 countries and the EU have signed up to the Convention and committed to promoting national conservation policies, considering the impact of planning and development on the natural environment, promoting education and information on conservation, and coordinating research.
+The Bern Convention is signed by 50 countries and the EU, who committed to promoting national conservation policies, considering the impact of planning and development on the natural environment, promoting education and information on conservation, and coordinating research.

 In order for the Convention to reach its objectives and to be implemented by its members, policy support is required.
 This entails the production of analytical reports, monitoring of case files and European Diploma sites (nature areas of outstanding beauty and management), advice in preparing strategies, recommendations on specific issues, or support for awareness raising and communication.

 For this purpose the CoE works with Service providers on a temporary basis.
-Following a call for tenders in 2017, Delbaere Consulting was selected as one out of ten such service providers across Europe to provide research-based advice to the Bern Convention, for the period up to September 2021.
+Following a call for tenders in 2017, I was selected as one of ten such service providers across Europe to provide research-based advice to the Bern Convention.